IaaC/MaCAD-AIA22-IdentifAI/README.md

-How to use the files:
+How to use this repository:

 01 notebooks - has the main notebooks for generating the dataset and training the machine learning models ( clustering street types and predicting the UHVI index).
 02 generated datasets - has the gdrive link to the generated dataset.